 The above mentioned studies suggest that we may be witnessing an era in which not only whole MSCs, but also their byproducts could be leveraged as therapeutic agents.

 In addition to being developed as cell therapeutics to treat a range of diseases, mesenchymal stem cells (MSCs) are being leveraged as research tools, utilized within tissue engineering and bioprinting applications, and incorporated by the clean meat industry.
 Presently, MSC-based clinical trials are being conducted for a range of disease conditions, with many completed trials showing safety and efficacy.

-Clinical utility of MSCs are primarily attributed to their four key biological properties, which include:
+Clinical utility of MSCs are primarily attributed to their key biological properties, which include:

 - Their potential to migrate to sites of inflammation caused by tissue injury when injected intravenously

 - Their potential to differentiate into different cell types during human development (and in vitro)